Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 # modules; modules can nest in classes

-none, but a long module name can be shortened from foo import * # inside class or module:
+from foo import * none # inside class or module:

 include Foo

-unqualified import of all subnamespaces # subnamespaces in list __all__ of
+import all subnamespaces # subnamespaces in list __all__ of

 # foo/__init__.py are imported